 Abort the Prolog execution and restart the top level.
-If the -t toplevel command line option is given, this goal is started instead of entering the default interactive top level.
+If the -t toplevel command line option is given, this goal is restarted instead of entering the default interactive top level.

-Aborting is implemented by throwing the reserved exception ' $\$ baborted'.
+Aborting is implemented by throwing the reserved exception '\$aborted'.
 This exception can be caught using catch/3, but the recovery goal is wrapped with a predicate that prunes the choice points of the recovery goal (i.e., as once/1) and re-throws the exception.
 This is illustrated in the example below, where we press control-C and 'a'.
+See also section 4.11.1.